aahmadnejad/Benign-User-Profiler-BUP/README.md

 # Usage

+## Standard Execution

-To execute the program, run this command:
+To execute the program with simulated traffic, run this command:

 ```bash
 benign-user-profiler
 ```

-Also, you can use `-h` to see different options of the program:
+You can use `-h` to see different options of the program:

 ```bash
 # Run with default config file